 Well, it depends on who you ask.
 There are vendors out there that will have you believe their product is an example of a data fabric — some even have ‘Data Fabric’ in their product name.
 All of this is no doubt well-intentioned, but it does confuse the market.
 The definition we are going with here is Gartner’s and, to them, there is no single vendor that addresses the complete set of needs required to build a data fabric (at least not today).
 Gartner defines data fabric as a “design concept that serves as an integrated layer (fabric) of data and connecting processes.”

-A data fabric utilizes continuous analytics over existing, discoverable and inferenced metadata assets to support the design, deployment and utilization of integrated and reusable data across all environments, including hybrid and multi-cloud platforms.4
+A data fabric utilizes continuous analytics over existing, discoverable and inferenced metadata assets to support the design, deployment and utilization of integrated and reusable data across all environments, including hybrid and multi-cloud platforms.

 We’ll dig into this definition in a bit.
 For now, note these important key words: integrated and reusable data.
 This, in essence, is the goal of a data fabric.
 At the core of data fabric is the intelligent analysis of metadata supporting a smarter system of integration, enabling trusted and reusable data to be leveraged by the widest possible group of consumers – humans and machines alike.

 Let’s turn now to the rest of the definition.
 Gartner says a data fabric is a design concept.
-In other words, a data fabric is not a single thing or product (though a single product could support elements of the entire data fabric stack).
-It is instead composable, made up of a set of integrated technologies — read this for a deeper dive on those technologies — that accelerate value from enterprise metadata.
+In other words, a data fabric is not a single thing or product.
+It is instead composable, made up of a set of integrated technologies that accelerate value from enterprise metadata.
 Gartner also acknowledges that data is sitting everywhere today in hybrid and multi-cloud environments (which, at this point, should go without saying.)

 With so much complexity emerging from data landscapes, people need a means to find trusted data alongside guidance on how to use it.
 The key is to capture wisdom in the community.
 Both data fabric and mesh enable people to use and reuse data by making the most valuable assets the most visible for wider use.
 This empowers newcomers to leverage insights and integrations others have built before them.
 It also ensures that established knowledge (and valuable processes) are woven into the system of data distribution.